C.03 Prisoner general file management

 - The prisoner’s general file will be created at the prison where the prisoner is first received.
 On receiving a new arrival, receiving office staff will complete the following activities:

 - Check on IOMS for any previous prison history.

 - If applicable, request the prisoner’s files from the prison where the last sentence was served.

 - If a file already exists or is transferred in:

 - attach all new information to the file

 - take medical file to Health Centre

-- inform prison manager of any “flagged” categories e.g. At-risk, Segregation etc
+- inform prison director of any “flagged” categories e.g. At-risk, Segregation etc

 - inform VNR Co-ordinator if appropriate.